 ASPREE clinical trial data is managed through a partnership of USA and Australian study collaborators.
 Data is available to partnering and external researchers for projects of appropriate scientific merit.
 Expressions of interest to analyse data from the ASPREE clinical trial and/or sub-studies including biospecimens, are co-ordinated through the ASPREE Access Management Site (AMS).

-The current list of approved projects in the AMS can be viewed here.
+View a list of approved projects in the AMS here.

 PI updates for researchers

 ASPREE Update #9 (01.03.2022)

 This brief update aims to keep researchers informed of developments with the ASPREE project.
 It is being sent to key ASPREE committee members, collaborators and end-point adjudicators.
 For further information about matters in this newsletter please feel free to contact a study PI.